zaffka/37yonub/_posts/2018-11-18-golang-mongodb-change-streams.md

 You can add some workarounds to restart ChangeStreamWatcher func and so on.
 Take a closer look to the [globalsign's godoc page](https://godoc.org/github.com/globalsign/mgo).

 Warning!
 You need a MongoDB replica set to work with change streams.
-I'll later add a short note about how to up rs locally.
+A quick tip how to create mongo's replica set at your PC [is here](http://37yonub.ru/articles/mongo-replica-set-docker-localhost)